Meet Author & Holistic Organizer Tracy Pierce, the owner and founder of Tracy Pierce Consulting and your Home Alchemy Muse!

 There is ALWAYS something new you can learn about yourself from decluttering your home, but how far and how deep you go is up to you.
 I can show you how to do this in your own life when you are ready.

-In 2008, I started my business designed specifically to help people declutter and organize their lives.
+In 2008, I started my business helping people declutter and organize their lives.
 When I began this professional endeavor, I relied on previous work experience that had required high levels of organization and efficiency and a hell of a lot of reading and online courses.
 And I continued to furiously read books and take courses about professional organizing, clutter, feng shui and other energetic practices throughout my time as a professional organizer.

 During 2010-2012, I took courses with the Institute for Challenging Disorganization (ICD).
 My studies with ICD helped me understand even more deeply that there is so much more to clutter than just the physical stuff.